-India regards the left-wing insurgents as its most serious internal security threat.
-The Maoists have claimed to be fighting for the dispossessed since the 1960s.
+India regards the communist rebels as its gravest internal security threat.
+The Maoists, on the other hand, have claimed since the 1960s to be fighting for the dispossessed.